 Each schools published admission number will be 60.
 Applications for places in Reception should be made on the Hertfordshire County Councils Common Application Form.
-This is accessible on the Local Authority's website and must be submitted in accordance with the Local Authority's published deadlines for applications, namely Friday 15th 2021.
+This is accessible on the Local Authority's website and must be submitted in accordance with the Local Authority's published deadlines for applications.
 Late applications will be accepted but will not be considered until all applications received on or before the application deadline have been processed, which will reduce the chance of achieving a place for the child.

-Section 324 of the Education Act 1996 requires the governing bodies of all schools to admit a child with a statement of special educational needs that names their school.
-Schools must also admit children with an EHC (Education, Health and Care) Plan that names the school.
+Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with an EHC (Education, Health and Care) Plan that names the school.